databrickslabs/mosaic/docs/source/api/raster-functions.rst

     The output raster will have the same pixel size as the input rasters.
     The output raster will have the same coordinate reference system as the input rasters.

-    :param tile: A column containing an array of raster tiles.
+    :param tiles: A column containing an array of raster tiles.
     :type col: Column (ArrayType(RasterTileType))
     :rtype: Column: RasterTileType